return42/boilerplate/docs/slides/index.rst

 .. revealjs:: add boilerplate to your project

-   copy 'util' folder to your repository and add some includes to your Makefile:
+   copy 'utils' folder to your repository and add some includes to your
+   Makefile:

    .. rv_code::